JSLTopology/JSLTopology.github.io/_pages/about.md

 My research interests are in low-dimensional topology, especially 3- and 4-dimensional smooth orbifolds.

-I study handle decompositions of smooth orbifolds and aim to develop orbifold analogues of surgery theory, Kirby calculus, gauge theory, and Heegaard Floer homology.
+I study handle decompositions and surgery theory of smooth orbifolds and aim to develop orbifold analogues of Kirby calculus, gauge theory, and Heegaard Floer homology.

 ## Research interests